jasonkresch/bots/README.md

 ## Download Instructions

+### Downloading with git

 If you have git installed, then from the terminal run the following command:

   `git clone "https://github.com/jasonkresch/bots.git"`

+If you download with git, you can now skip below to the compilation instructions.

+### Downloading without git

 If you do not have git installed: